WHY MANAGING IT MATTERS

 Mitigating our negative impacts and maximizing our positive impacts extends beyond Southwire’s direct operations.
 We collaborate and share sustainable business best practices with our key suppliers—large suppliers with whom we have longstanding relationships and/or supply important raw materials—so that every input to Southwire products is made with similar values to those on which we built our family-owned business.

 Southwire’s executive vice president of distribution, sourcing and manufacturing strategy oversees our supply chain sustainability.
-Southwire also evaluates our Strategic Sourcing Department on the sustainability of our supply chain.
-We set goals, expanded the reach of current and future audits and are driving sourcing behaviors based on performance expectations.
+Southwire also evaluates our strategic sourcing department on the sustainability of our supply chain, evaluating indicators such as quality, on-time delivery, cost containment and customer satisfaction.
+We continue to set goals, expand the reach of current and future audits and drive sourcing behaviors based on performance expectations.

 Strategic Sourcing & Procurement